data-bootcamp-v4/lab-python-flow-control/README.md

 <details>
   <summary>
-   <h2>Prerequisites</h2>
+   <b>Prerequisites</b>
   </summary>
-  Before this starting this lab, you should have learnt about:
+  Before starting this lab, you should have learnt about:

 - Data types, operators and structures
 - Flow control (if-else statements and loops)